fluidandelasticity2024/fluidandelasticity2024.github.io/location.md

 ## Lunches
 Lunches will be served at the restaurant of the Palais des Congrès at 12:30 and participants will be free to enjoy the beach till 16:00 everyday.
+Additionnal information will be provided in due time.

 ## Eat & drink
 There are many restaurants in Arcachon, most of them being located on the bay beach (*la Plage du Bassin*), just a stone throw from the hotels.